Tips for Veterinary Hospital Disaster Preparedness

 4) Review your insurance coverage

 Is your hospital covered in the case of an emergency?
-While attending local meetings with veterinary hospital managers, it is evident that hospitals may be under insured in the case of a natural disasters, biological threats, or hazardous situations.
-Beyond property damage, you may consider business interruption coverage, which may insure your hospital continues operating after the disaster.
+While attending local meetings with veterinary hospital managers, it is evident that hospitals may be underinsured in the case of natural disasters, biological threats, or hazardous situations.
+Beyond property damage, you may consider business interruption coverage, which may ensure your hospital continues operating after the disaster.
 Annually, review your insurance coverage with your trusted insurance agent.

 These are just a few tips for veterinary hospital disaster preparedness.
 There are loads more as you can imagine!
 If you are overwhelmed with the thought of creating an emergency plan, reach out to local, state or national associations.
 In addition, CATALYST VetPC can help with ideas.